-Katy Brown, Projects Officer for Child Rights Launchpad, argues in this guest post for the importance of children’s rights education in a post-Brexit UK.
-Child Rights Launchpad is a free-to-use education resource for Scottish children and young peoples.
+Katy Brown, Project Officer for Child Rights Launchpad, argues in this guest post for the importance of Child Rights Education in a post-Brexit UK.
+Child Rights Launchpad is a free-to-use education resource for Scottish children and young people.
 This article was originally published by the Equality and Human Rights Commission.

 There has never been a more important time to educate and empower the next generation with knowledge about their rights.

 Children and young people are rarely in a position to stand up for their own rights – so the need for a legal framework that embeds and protects their best interests is vital.

 Whilst the government, for the time being at least, is still bound by the Human Rights Act 1998 and other domestic legislation that protects children’s interests, every opportunity needs to be taken to strengthen children’s rights.
 Importantly, the United Nations Convention of the Rights of the Child, which sets out the inalienable rights of every child, will continue to apply to the UK after its departure from the EU.